How to write a Master of Social Work (MSW) Personal Statement: with Examples

 Now, I’m not saying that you have to stay in the same niche that you have experience with when writing your personal statement, I’m just saying that there should be some rationale about your goals.

-If you’re having trouble defining what your goals as a social worker are, I have developed a workbook to help you brainstorm and form connections between your experiences.
+If you’re having trouble defining what your goals as a social worker are you can meet with an MSW Application Advisor to help you figure out what to focus on and map out a plan for your personal statements.

 3. Treat your personal statement like an essay